maxxxlounge/interviews/SouthAfricanNumber/README.md

 Conclusion:
 Be creative and have loads of fun, project shouldn't take much longer than a couple of hours, we are not looking for perfection, just an insight into how you work.

+## DEPLOYMENT STRATEGY

+The correct format is assumed formed from : fixed prefix "2783" + 7 digits (0-9)

+Strategy:

+* Check the input data quality and validation
+ - file can be opened
+ - file has at less 2 column comma separated
+ - indexes are unique

+* Ingest the file and split the case in different groups (map with id index):
+    * numbers with critical error, intended as UnFixable because some information are missing
+    * numbers that can be fixed